Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Who the Account Is Designed For

-It explicitly supports charities, co-operatives, and social enterprises in ways that other major UK banks don’t.
+If your organisation is a charity, co-operative, or social enterprise, Co-op explicitly supports you in ways other major UK banks do not replicate.
 Businesses in prohibited sectors (fossil fuel extraction, weapons) will be refused at application screening.

 How to Open an Account